woubuc/sweep/docs/usage.md

 ## Flags

 ### -a, --all
 Skip checking the modified date of discovered projects.
-For when you want to cleanup all dependencies, even in projects you recently edited.
+For when you want to sweep all dependencies, even in projects you recently edited.

 ### -i, --ignore `<ignore>`
 Set a regex pattern for directories to ignore.

-If you want to ignore a specific directory every time, you may want to use a [.cleanuprc file](/configuration.md) instead.
+If you want to ignore a specific directory every time, you may want to use a [.swpfile](/configuration.md) instead.

 ::: warning
 The ignore pattern will match on the entire path, not just the directory name.